A census of cool core galaxy clusters in IllustrisTNG: Low-redshift cool-cores

 \subsection{Criteria correlations}

-In the lower off-diagonal panels of Fig. \ref{fig:cc_crit_comp} we plot the correlation of the different CC criteria for the simulated clusters, with the point colour denoting $M_{500}$.
+In the lower off-diagonal panels of Fig. \ref{fig:cc_crit_comp} we plot the correlation of the different CC criteria for the complete sample, with the point colour denoting $M_{500}$.
 We note that for easier comparison we have inverted the $t_{\mathrm{cool}}$ and $K_{0}$ axes, therefore CC clusters will always appear at the top or right side of a panel.
-Additionally, those clusters with $K_{0}<2\,\mathrm{keV}\,\mathrm{cm}^{2}$ are denoted by an open symbol and made visible by setting $K_{0}=2\,\mathrm{keV}\,\mathrm{cm}^{2}$.
+In addition, we make those clusters with $K_{0}<2\,\mathrm{keV}\,\mathrm{cm}^{2}$ visible on the plots by setting $K_{0}=2\,\mathrm{keV}\,\mathrm{cm}^{2}$ for them.
+However, in quantifying the correlation coefficients of different CC criteria we use their fiducial values.
 We quantify the correlation between criteria using the Spearman rank correlation coefficient, $r_{\mathrm{s}}$.
 In addition, we fit a simple power-law of the form

 where $A$ and $B$ set the normalisation and slope of the power-law, respectively, and $X_{\mathrm{piv}}$ is the pivot point, which is set to the median value of the criterion $X$.
-This enables us to compute the scatter about the best-fit via
+This enables us to compute the scatter about the best-fit via equation \ref{eq:scatter}.
+The correlation coefficients and scatter values for the complete sample are summarized in Table \ref{tab:correlations}, while the values for the high-mass sample are summarized in Appendix \ref{ap:cstab}.

-where $N$ is the number of clusters in the sample, $Y_{i}$ is the measured criterion value, $Y_{\mathrm{mod}}$ is the expected criterion value for a cluster with a value of $X_{i}$ for criterion $X$ and we note that $\sigma_{\ln}=\ln(10)\sigma_{\log_{10}}$.
-All errors are computed by bootstrapping the clusters $10,000$ times.
-The correlation coefficients and scatter values are summarized in Table \ref{tab:correlations}.